SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 		nextNode accept: aPacket ]
 ```

-Note that
+Note that:
-- `trace` displays in the transcript the result of sending the message `printOn:` to the receiver.
+- `trace` displays in the Transcript the result of sending the message `printOn:` to the receiver.
 - `traceCr` has a similar behavior but adds a carriage return at the end.

+##### A little example.

-The following snippet
+The following snippet shows basic behavior of an open LAN composed of two nodes, Mac and PC1.

 ```
 (LNNode new